18 Exciting Neuroscience Internships & Research Opportunities for High School Students

 Cost: $6,380

-UCI Brain Camp is a summer program for middle and high school students that offers an opportunity for immersion in neuroscience.
-The 2-week full-day brain science camp features lectures and seminars, workshops, laboratory tours, dissections, and other hands-on activities and experiments.
+UCI Brain Camp is a two-week immersive summer program designed for middle and high school students interested in brain science.
+The program includes lectures, seminars, workshops, laboratory tours, dissections, and hands-on neuroscience experiments.

 Location: Irvine, CA